Wall Street holds steadier as bond yields and bitcoin stabilize

-NEW YORK (AP) — The U.S. stock market is bouncing back on Tuesday as both bond yields and bitcoin stabilize.
+NEW YORK (AP) — The U.S. stock market held steady on Tuesday as both bond yields and bitcoin stabilized.

-The S&P 500 rose 0.4%, coming off its first loss in six days.
-The Dow Jones Industrial Average was up 262 points, or 0.6%, with less than an hour remaining in trading, and the Nasdaq composite was 0.8% higher.
+The S&P 500 rose 0.2% following its first loss in six days.
+The Dow Jones Industrial Average added 185 points, or 0.4%, and the Nasdaq composite gained 0.6%.

-Boeing soared 10% and was one of the strongest forces lifting the S&P 500.
-Chief Financial Officer Jay Malave said it expects growth next year in an underlying measure of how much cash it produces.
+Boeing soared 10.1% and was one of the strongest forces lifting the S&P 500.
+Chief Financial Officer Jay Malave said the plane maker expects growth next year in an underlying measure of how much cash it produces.

-MongoDB also helped lead the market and jumped 22.5% after the database company delivered stronger results for the latest quarter than analysts expected.
-United Natural Foods climbed after reporting a stronger profit than expected, and it rose 5%.
+MongoDB also helped lead the market and jumped 22.2% after the database company delivered stronger results for the latest quarter than analysts expected.
+United Natural Foods climbed 4.6% after reporting a stronger profit than expected.

 The U.S. economy has been holding up overall, but that’s masking sharp divisions beneath the surface.
 Lower-income households are struggling with inflation that’s still higher than anyone would like.
 Richer households, meanwhile, are benefiting from a stock market that’s within 1% of its all-time high set in late October.

-In the bond market, Treasury yields were calming following their jumps the day before.
+In the bond market, Treasury yields calmed following their jumps the day before.
 The 10-year yield edged down to 4.08% from 4.09% late Monday, while the two-year yield eased to 3.51% from 3.54%.

 Higher yields can drag prices lower for all kinds of investments, and those seen as the most expensive can take the biggest hit.